ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-22-tagalog-gold-standard.md

 {:style="text-align: center;"}

 Then, I will also measure the performance of a monolingual and multilingual language model.
-I'm using transormer models as a [drop-in replacement](https://spacy.io/usage/embeddings-transformers#transformers) for the representation layer, to achieve higher accuracy:
+I'm using transformer models as a [drop-in replacement](https://spacy.io/usage/embeddings-transformers#transformers) for the representation layer to achieve higher accuracy:

 | Approach| Language Models       | Description                                                              |
 |---------|-----------------------|--------------------------------------------------------------------------|